 The trends in emissions from the agricultural sector come from changes in weather patterns, crop selection and fertilizer use that affect nitrous oxide emissions while variations in cattle population and diet affect methane emissions.
 The emissions from manure management have increased by 64% since 1990 from increased use of energy intensive liquid-systems.

 Land Use, Land-Use Change and Forestry.
 Plants absorb carbon dioxide from the atmosphere to grow, sequestering it, and hence act as a sink for carbon dioxide.
-Increasing or decreasing the amount and type of plant life in a given area through changes in land use by clearing land, changing land from grasslands to croplands or vice versa, planting more trees and other practices that can make land more or less able to absorb carbon dioxide.
+Increasing or decreasing the amount and type of plant life in a given area through changes in land use by clearing land, changing land from grasslands to croplands or vice versa, planting more trees and other practices make land more or less able to absorb carbon dioxide.
 When plants burn in forest fires or grass fires they emit carbon dioxide.
 Wood that is harvested from trees and then used in buildings acts as a sink for carbon dioxide whereas plants harvested for fuel act a carbon dioxide source.
 Overall, land use, land use changes and forests act as a net sink for U.S. carbon dioxide emissions absorbing 11.5% (0.759 Gt CO2 ) of the total greenhouse gas emissions.
 For a deeper understanding of how this is determined see here.

 Land sequestration of carbon dioxide has decreased by 6% since 1990 due to a net decrease of carbon accumulation by forests and an increase from land converted to settlements.